European Pears: Pyrus Communis

 • At least somewhat susceptible to fireblight, and it may not qualify as resistant to pseudomonas either.

 Asian pears are known for being quite precocious, especially when they are compared to European pears, but Shinseiki may be able to produce as soon as the year after planting.
 This isn't necessarily something you should allow, though.
-You don't want to divert too much energy away from the tree if it is still quite small.
+You don't want to divert too much energy away from the tree if it is not well established.

 Shinsui